-Amber Gilmore is a hands-on educator and resource in caring for newborn babies with more than a decade of professional experience.
+Master Newborn Care Specialist, Postpartum Doula and Pediatric Sleep Consultant, Amber Gilmore, is a hands-on educator in caring for newborn babies with more than a decade of professional experience.
 Her services cover childcare, clinical care of newborns, developmental knowledge, family support and parental coaching.
 Amber has received mentoring from Baby Nurse To Go as well as extensive training and education.
 Amber became a Certified Nanny through the International Career Institute, Certified Master Newborn Care Specialist through Newborn Care Solutions Institute and Certified Infant and Child Sleep Consultant through the Family Sleep Institute.

 Based in Georgia, Amber provides nationwide support to infants and their families.
 Amber facilitates the parents’ smooth transition into life with a newborn, helping them to feel empowered in their new roles.
 Amber grew up loving and adoring babies.
 Childcare is not just an occupation for her, it is a way of life.
 Being mostly influenced by her mother who was a creative seamstress and an entrepreneur, Amber ventured into business as well through her own childcare company called Creative Nurturing.

 Your mother not only influenced your entrepreneurship, but also your creativity.
 Tell us about that.